 Dani Rodrik is the Ford Foundation Professor of International Political Economy at Harvard's John F. Kennedy School of Government.
 He rejoined the Kennedy School in July 2015 after two years at the Institute for Advanced Study as the Albert O. Hirschman Professor in the School of Social Science.
 He is a co-director of the Economics for Inclusive Prosperity (EfIP) network and President-Elect of the International Economic Association.
 He is affiliated with the National Bureau of Economic Research and the Centre for Economic Policy Research (London) among other research organizations.

 Professor Rodrik's newest book is Straight Talk on Trade: Ideas for a Sane World Economy (2017).
 The book was awarded the George S. Eccles Prize for Excellence in Economic Writing by the Columbia Business School in 2019.
 He is also the author of Economics Rules: The Rights and Wrongs of the Dismal Science (W.W.
-Norton, 2015) and The Globalization Paradox: Democracy and the Future of the World Economy ((W.W.
+Norton, 2015) and The Globalization Paradox: Democracy and the Future of the World Economy (W.W.
 Norton, 2011).
 His articles have been published in the American Economic Review, Quarterly Journal of Economics, Journal of Political Economy, Economic Journal, Journal of Economic Growth, Journal of International Economics, Journal of Development Economics, and other academic journals.

 Professor Rodrik holds a Ph.D. in economics and an MPA from Princeton University, and an A.B. from Harvard College.